-This guide describes initial setup, importing the optional Utilities for Unity package, and building Oculus apps using Unity’s first-party support.
+This guide describes initial setup of the Oculus Unity Integration and building Oculus apps using Unity’s first-party support.

-Free and Professional versions of Unity Editor 5.1 or later support Rift and Gear VR development out of the box.
+Free and Professional versions of Unity Editor (5.1 or later) support Rift, Oculus Go, and Samsung Gear VR development.
 VR support is enabled by simply checking a checkbox in Player Settings.

-To supplement Unity’s built-in support, Oculus offers an optional Utilities for Unity 5 package which includes scripts, prefabs, and other resources.
+To supplement Unity’s built-in VR support, Oculus offers the Oculus Integration for Unity which includes scripts, prefabs, and other resources.
 The package includes an interface for controlling VR camera behavior, a first-person control prefab, a unified input API for controllers, advanced rendering features, object-grabbing and haptics scripts for Touch, debugging tools, and more.

 The Oculus Unity Sample Framework includes sample scenes and scripts illustrating common VR features such as locomotion, in-app media players, crosshairs, UI, interaction with Game Objects with Oculus Touch, and more.

 Our Oculus Unity Getting Started Guide runs through environment setup, orientation, frequently asked questions, and basic steps necessary for creating Oculus applications in Unity.

 Run through our simple Tutorial: Build Your First VR App for a quick hands-on run-through.